Definition of Rights and Duties

 Legal Duty – It is termed as an obligation which arises out of some law.
 These are the responsibilities which ask us to act according to law.
 Correlation of rights and duties has always been a debatable topic.
 There are different theories propounded by different scholars.

 The two most important views regarding whether the rights and duties are correlated or not are Salmond’s view and Austin’s view.

 According to Salmond “no right can exist without any corresponding duty and vice versa.”
 He believed that every duty which is being performed is in respect of a correlated right attached to it.

-On the Contrary what austin has to say is that all the types of duties are not similar and they are divided between relative and absolute duty.
+On the Contrary what Austin has to say is that all the types of duties are not similar and they are divided between relative and absolute duty.
 Relative duties are the one which have corresponding rights whereas Absolute duties are the one which are independent and have no rights correlated to them.
-For example, not to commit suicide, is one of your absolute duty, there is no corrosponding right here.
+For example, not to commit suicide, is one of your absolute duty, there is no corresponding right here.

 According to Austin there are a bunch of duties which fall under absolute duties.
 Such as duties to self, duties to sovereign etc. These are certain duties which are to be followed and have no corresponding relations with rights.
-But austin’s view has been criticized a lot lately.
+But Austin’s view has been criticized a lot lately.
 Salmond has concluded that duties towards self becomes part of criminal law and thus becomes legal duty and duties to sovereign/state are always corresponding to the rights which are granted to us by the states.